 It turns out for us at least the problem was an entry in the “showInAddressBook” attribute of the user we were trying to copy.
 It looked like this.

 CN=All Recipients(VLV)\0ADEL:268e59f1-29e4-4ab2-baf8-a86fac6aa6b4,CN=Deleted Objects,CN=Configuration,DC=DOMAINNAME,DC=com

 After removing that value the copy function started to work again.

-I am guessing it was some legacy thing from an old server because it only seemed to be a problem with older accounts and not new ones.
-Maybe from when we moved to Office365 but that is just a guess.
+Maybe it was some legacy thing from an old server because it only seemed to be a problem with older accounts and not new ones.
+Maybe just another Office365 issue from when we migrated over.
+At this point, I can only guess.